Guide to Finding a Therapist

 - What ways do you respect and validate your client’s autonomy in terms of medication, diagnosis, and institutionalization?

-This is where you have to make a choice.
+Now you have to make a choice.
 You have done all the hard work and it has hopefully paid off!
 Which therapist has a style that speaks to you?
 Who meets your criteria?
 Who did you get a good feeling from?
 Can you imagine yourself becoming comfortable and trusting of one of these therapists in the future?
 Did it feel like any of them either got you, or were beginning to get you and what you are going through?
 If you still haven’t gotten a good sense of a therapist, it could be beneficial to schedule a few sessions with them to explore and figure out if you connect.
-The number one predictor of a positive outcome in therapy is the quality of the relationship between therapist and client.
+The main predictor of a positive outcome in therapy has been indicated to be the quality of the relationship between therapist and client.

-Chances are you might not have too many options especially if you don’t have insurance or if you have very specific needs, but taking the time to do all this work will pay off when you have a therapist who truly understands you, someone you don’t have to educate, and who won’t violate the trust you’ve built together.
-Take the time to celebrate your hard work!
+Chances are you might not have too many options, especially if you don’t have insurance or if you have very specific needs, but taking the time to do all this work will pay off when you have a therapist who truly understands you, someone you don’t have to educate, and who won’t violate the trust you’ve built together.
+Take the time to celebrate your hard work and for making the choice to take care of yourself!

 If they: